On this page:

 Stage 5: complete paperwork requirements

-1. Relevant health and safety training in the last five years
+1. Specific health and safety training

-To demonstrate health and safety skills relevant to home assessments you must show you have completed either CPPCOM4002 - Implement safe work practices in the property industry or CPPHSA4005A – Minimise health, safety and security risks when assessing home sustainability (superseded) within the last five years.
-The training is not funded or provided by the Department.
+To demonstrate health and safety skills relevant to home assessments you must show you have completed one of the following units in the past 5 years.
+This training is not funded by the Department:

-3. Evidence of Public Liability and Professional Indemnity insurance
+2. Evidence of Public Liability and Professional Indemnity insurance

 Before becoming accredited you must be covered by Public Liability and Professional Indemnity insurance: